njbbaer/simulacra/README.md

 The application is configured by a config file and one or more context files.

-### Config file
+### Config ile

-The config file is a TOML file that initializes one or more bots and configures the paths to their context files.
+The config TOML file initializes one or more bots and defines the paths to their context files.

 See `example/config.toml` for a template config file: